-On 8-May-2021 the WECA mayor is up for election, as well as the Bristol mayor, the PCC and local councillors.
+On 6-May-2021 the WECA mayor is up for election, as well as the Bristol mayor, the Police and Crime Comissioner and local councillors.
 This website tells you the voting options for your address: https://whocanivotefor.co.uk/ .

 The West of England Combined Authority (WECA) is a tier of local government that has substantial powers and funding covering the Bristol.
 South Gloucestershire, and Bath and North East Somerset (BANES) areas.
 This may be extended to include North Somerset.

-The WECA mayor is important for future sustainability so Bristol FoE have done some analysis of the issues to help inform your vote.
-We are also partnering in environmental hustings online for you to meet the candidates and ask questions, see events.
-For a longer article see http://www.bristolfoe.org.uk/weca21/ .
+The WECA mayor is important for future sustainability so Bristol FoE have done some analysis of the issues to help inform your vote, see http://www.bristolfoe.org.uk/weca21/ .